 I wasn’t well.

 I saw a therapist for a few months after that.
 After listening to me talk over a couple of visits, he suggested I’m happier when I’m doing more for others than I am myself.
 “Do more of that,” he said.
 I started mowing my neighbor’s yard.
 I played football with my other neighbor’s kids.
 I drove five hours to help a friend plant bushes outside his new home.
-And over the next year, I emerged from the bottom.
+And over the next year, I emerged from rock bottom.

-Seven years later, I live in another city.
+Now, years later, I live in another city.
 I’m married again, terrifically so, and in love to degrees I didn’t know possible.
 I’ve been successful at work; I built a fledgling freelance business and gave it up only when a job I couldn’t turn down came along.
 We own a small brick home in a neighborhood with towering oaks that shade the world, and on warm nights we sit out back and watch our funny mutt, Gizmo, chase squirrels up trees.
 If my laptop were to die now, I’d laugh.

 The past year tested the durability of that joy.
 My father, the star of our family, died at the start of 2019.
 Three months later, we spread his ashes in the Chesapeake Bay, where he was a charter boat captain.
-And soon after that, Laura and I came home and renovated the kitchen and added a bathroom.
+And soon after that, Laura and I came home, renovated the kitchen and added a bathroom.
 Men with muddy feet trekked through our house for nine months, and a port-a-jon was a permanent yard ornament.

 Because that apparently isn’t enough, late in the year, this magazine came along with another fun game.
 I’ve contributed to these pages for several years now, and over that time, they’ve made a habit of showing up unannounced during busy seasons.
 Once, they asked me to keep track of the people I spend the most time with and assess whether they were making me better.
 I did that, wrote about it, and it didn’t cause any fights.
 Another time, the editors emailed with an assignment while I was on a trip to ask Laura if she’d like to get married.
 I said yes to the work, and the next day she said yes to me.